 But life is unpredictable; we all need a break sometimes.
-So, we allow you four "late days", to spend on any assignment(s) except the final project and the midterm exam.
+So, we allow you eight "late days", to spend on any assignment(s) except the final project and the midterm exam.
 You may submit an assignment late (after the due date) using a late day without any penalty.
 Think of a late day as pushing the deadline back by a day.
 So, to get full credit on a 2-days-late assignment, you'd need to use two late days.
 Late days can only be spent as full days (i.e., you can't use only half a late day for an assignment you submit 12 hrs late).

 If you are using a late day, mention it in the title of your submission as "USING X LATE DAY(S)"

 Collaboration Policy and Honor Code